| Title: | Extra Appenders for 'lgr' |

 Abstract classes, only exported for package developers.

-Abstract classes cannot be instantiated with $new()
+Abstract classes cannot be instantiated with $new() and therefore

 do not return anything.
 They are solely for developers that want to write